gdsc-cmu/gdsc-cmu.github.io/README.md

 ## Contact

-Mail us at - gdsc@jgec.ac.in
+Mail us at - gdsc@CMU.ac.in